 The Content Explorer is a lot like Moz Content, but comes built into the Ahrefs platform.
 It’s not a separate product that costs at least $59/month, but it also doesn’t feature a content audit.

 Here are the results when searching “task management” in the Content Explorer:

-Not only do I get all 8000+ results for free, they seem more interesting and relevant, with some posts getting thousands of shares and hundreds of backlinks, unlike Moz’s meager selection.
+Not only do I get all 96,041 results, they seem more interesting and relevant, with some posts getting thousands of shares and hundreds of backlinks, unlike Moz’s meager selection.